veechs/Bagshui/Readme.md

 ### Manual

 1. [Download Bagshui](https://github.com/veechs/Bagshui/releases/latest/download/Bagshui.zip).
 2. Extract the zip file.
-A folder named `Bagshui` should typically be created.
+3. Ensure the resulting folder is named `Bagshui` and rename if needed.
 4. Move that folder to `[Path\To\WoW]\Interface\Addons`.
 5. Ensure the structure is `Interface\Addons\Bagshui\Bagshui.toc`.
    <sup>*These are all **wrong**:*